Impacts and Successes

 - 59% improved food safety practices

 Check out the participant and agency testimonial to learn more about the successes of EFNEP in Ohio communities.

-Click one of the following county names for local contact information: Butler, Clark, Clermont, Columbiana, Coshocton, Cuyahoga, Franklin, Greene, Hamilton, Jackson, Lawrence, Lucas, Mahoning, Montgomery, Portage, Ross, Scioto, Stark, Summit and Warren.
+Click one of the following county names for local contact information: Clark, Columbiana, Cuyahoga, Franklin, Greene, Hamilton, Jackson, Lawrence, Lorain, Lucas, Mahoning, Montgomery, Portage, Stark and Summit.